neillfontes/cv/README.md

 - Environment: AWS, Microservices, Java, Docker, Jenkins, Linux, Nomad, Terraform, Groovy, Javascript, Karate, Distributed Systems, Event-Driven Architecture, REST APIs.
 - Scope: Card Payments and Payment Schemers for the UK
 - Tasks: Work closely to Product Owner and Tech Leads overseeing Software Development and Testing.
 Development of features, tooling, infrastructure.
 Production Support and Troubleshooting.
 Ramp-up new Engineers, Interviewing, Mentoring during the probation period, coordination of activities across Teams and Groups.
 Elaboration of Technical Documents and Release Compliance Documentation for N26 Bank.
-- Results: Contributed to increase Test Awareness across Tech group by the means of developing  Backend API Testing frameworks and End to End tools to support Backend and Quality Engineers.
-Helped on hiring and mentoring of 4 other Software Engineers.
+- Results: Contributed to increase Test Awareness across Tech group by the means of developing  Backend API Testing frameworks and End to End Test tooling to support Backend and Quality Engineers.
+Helped hiring and mentoring 4 other Software Engineers.
+Enhanced Test API framework to work across multiple environments and AWS Regions for US/EU zones.

 ### Visual Meta GmbH, Berlin, Germany